alxsah/node-rest-api/readme.md

 # API

-`GET /bookings/:id`
+`GET /bookings/`

-Returns the booking with the associated ID
+Returns all bookings in the bookings collection

 `POST /bookings`